Let’s Make a New Orleans Feast!

 • Add beans and enough water to cover over 2 inches

-• Bring to a boil – then lower to a light simmer
+• Bring to a boil for 10 to 15 minutes – then lower to a very light simmer

 • Remove ham hock from the pan.
 Remove any meat still attached.
 Place back into the dutch oven.